ginnyintifa/ProteomeNodes/README.md

 ## 1 Introduction
-This package achieves curve fitting and classification for proteome and phosphoproteome stimulated with different treatment dosage and under two different temperatures.
+This package achieves fold change calculation and curve fitting and classification for proteome and phosphoproteome stimulated with different treatment dosage and under two different temperatures.

 ## 2  Installation